LaviniaTornaghi/olinfospy/README.md

 # olinfospy
-This is some code that i wrote to keep track of my friends' progress on the italian trainingolinfo.it website
+This is some code that i wrote to keep track of my friends' progress on the italian training.olinfo.it website